sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Get to the point, peckneck," Conductor scowled, waggling his knife toward the spirit.

 "*Good!
-This'll make this go much quicker then.*" In a poof of purple smoke, Snatcher conjured a scroll of paper. "*Our kiddo has collected every single Time Piece on our planet as a result of undoing that... catastrophe.
+This'll make this go much quicker then.*" In a poof of purple smoke, Snatcher conjured a scroll of paper. "*As you may or may not know, our kiddo arrived about the same time those Time Pieces fell.
+She scoured that Mafia Town, she did movies for you two for them, contracts for me, and who knows what else.
+She's now collected every single Time Piece on our planet as a result of undoing that... catastrophe.
 Therefore, she has no reason to hang around anymore.*" He let go of the scroll, and it poofed in front of the two birds. "*We need to* give *her a reason, or she'll vanish from right under our noses... and quite possibly for good.*"

 Grooves took the scroll and unfurled it.
 The word 'contract' was printed in calligraphy at the top.
 He made a face at the other director and got reading.